ebceran/Investment-Analysis/Top_6_Investment_Candidates_Blog.md

 - PE Ratio < 40
 - Dividend Yield > 1%

-Then I normalized the data (0-1 scale) to allow fair visual comparison.
+Then I normalised the data (0-1 scale) to allow fair visual comparison.
-Each metric was converted to a "score" — so even if revenue is in £millions and dividends in %, we could still see relative strength.
+Each metric was converted to a "score" so even if revenue is in £millions and dividends in %, we could still see relative strength.

 🕸 # The Result: Radar Chart